coral/blackmagic-camera-control/README.md

-# blackmagic-camera-control: interface with your blackmagic camera over bluetooth in Rust!
+# Iinterface with your blackmagic camera over bluetooth in Rust!

 This library allows you to easily communicate with your Blackmagic camera over Bluetooth.